About District 191

 National AVID Conference: Three students at Nicollet Middle School were selected to be part of a four-day national conference that educators from around the country attended to learn more about Advancement Via Individual Determination (AVID) in Minneapolis in June 2016.

-Selena Thach, a fifth grade student at Harriet Bishop Elementary School in Savage, has qualified to compete at the state level of the National Geographic Bee.
-Selena won the school competition earlier this year and then completed a qualifying test through the National Geographic Society.
+Selena Thach, a fifth grade student at Harriet Bishop Elementary School in Savage, qualified to compete at the state level of the National Geographic Bee.
+Selena won the school competition in 2016 and then completed a qualifying test through the National Geographic Society.
 Only the top 100 students in Minnesota were selected to participate in the state bee.

 Trang Truong made history at Burnsville High School in 2016 by earning a perfect score of 1520 on the Preliminary Scholastic Aptitude Test (PSAT).
 That alone is amazing, but then Trang earned a perfect score of 36 on the ACT Composite, another national college admissions exam.